kibook/s1kd-tools/tools/s1kd-ref/README.md

 Output to &lt;dst&gt; instead of stdout.

 -r
-Add the generated reference to the source data module's `refs` table rather than printing the XML to stdout.
+Add the generated reference to the source data module's `refs` table and output the modified data module to stdout.

 -s &lt;src&gt;
 Specify a source data module &lt;src&gt; to add references to when using the -r option.